 Download: Minnesota Shared Utility Arrangement Disclosure Form (PDF)

-Covenant of Landlord and Tenant Not to Allow Unlawful Activities
+Covenant of Landlord and Tenant Not To Allow Unlawful Activities

 Landlord and tenant promise that neither will unlawfully allow within the premises, common areas, or curtilage of the premises (property boundaries): controlled substances, prostitution or prostitution-related activity; stolen property or property obtained by robbery; or an act of domestic violence, as defined by MN Statute Section 504B.206 (1)(e), against a tenant, licensee, or any authorized occupant.
 They further promise that the aforementioned areas will not be used by themselves or anyone acting under their control to manufacture, sell, give away, barter, deliver, exchange, distribute, purchase, or possess a controlled substance in violation of any criminal provision of Chapter 152.